nicodoggie/bastion-falls/site/content/blog/sibrises-mo'ibrissim.md

 # Burning Passion until the Cold of Twilight

-This earth, where love burns beneathe the radiant pearl Where the embers of passionate souls blaze in fiery embrace As blood boils from love's feverish fervor
+This land, where love burns beneath the radiant pearl Embers of passionate souls, as one, blaze in fiery embrace Their blood boils from love's feverish fervor
 The heat of day gives way to the cool tinge of twilight